anacanttu/anacanttu/README.md

 ### Hi, I'm Ana! 👋

 My journey into technology began as a teenager with a love for robotics, which led me to win awards at the First Robotics Competition in both Canada and the USA.
-I am currently specializing in Artificial Intelligence.🤖
+I am currently pursuing a degree in Software Engineering and specializing in Artificial Intelligence. 🤖

 ### Languages and Tools: 🎨
 - Python